 Examples of Praying the Scriptures

-Here are some examples of scriptures to pray.
+Here are some scriptures to use when praying.
 Feel free to use these or search the Bible to find your own that apply to your specific area of need.

 Praying Scripture for Others